DynamoDB

 Migrations

-• To migrate data to and from DynamoDB we have AWS DMS.
+• To migrate data to and from DynamoDB we have AWS Data Migration Service (DMS).

 • It supports different database as source and destination like MongoDB, Oracle, S3, MySQL etc.